Dzon14/Obsidian/Obsidian/Numerical Analysis/Newton interpolation.md

 \end{bmatrix}$$which require $2n^{2}$ FLOPs.

 ## Advantage with Newton basis functions
-- compared to monomial basis functions, this is comparatively vheap to add a new data point at a late stage of the computations.
+- compared to monomial basis functions, this is comparatively cheap to add a new data point at a late stage of the computations.
 The system matrix does not need to be solved again, we can just add a new bottom row.